 Ongoing compliance will require rigor.
-Compliance includes annual testing and certification of implementation by either the CEO or COO and annual submission of a deposit insurance coverage report.
+Compliance includes annual certification of implementation and testing by either the CEO or COO and annual submission of a deposit insurance coverage report.
 Furthermore, the FDIC will conduct periodic on-site inspections and tests to confirm that each bank's IT systems can calculate deposit insurance coverage accurately in the event of failure.

 Multiple factors make it challenging for banks to develop a solid plan, let alone actually reach compliance.
-Figure 3 presents a summary of these challenges.

-A substantial part of the three-year implementation timeframe will be needed to address technology-related changes, deposit systems, applications and related interfaces.
-A significant effort may also be needed to address data gaps.
+Figure 2 presents a summary of these challenges.
+A substantial part of the three-year implementation timeframe will be needed to address technology-related changes; deposit systems, applications and related interfaces will all need to be modified.
+A significant effort may be needed to address data gaps.
 Lastly, changes to certain business processes will require time to implement, particularly where training needs to happen.

 The work and time involved underscores the need for banks to rapidly define a plan and begin implementation.
-As mentioned, above.